hanatos/vkdt/src/pipe/modules/OpenDRT/readme.md

 # OpenDRT: Jed Smith's open display transform

-this module is licenced GPLv3.
+this module is licenced GPLv3. it is based on [the original code to be found here](https://github.com/jedypod/open-display-transform). there is also [a wiki with some technical information available here](https://github.com/jedypod/open-display-transform/wiki).

 ## connectors